evlaV/steamos-atomupd/doc/server.md

     **candidates**
     :   An array of objects, each of them describing a possible update.
-        Every object has the following keys:
+        Every object has the following keys, unless marked optional:

         **update_path**
         :   Relative path pointing to the rauc bundle file, needed to initialize the update.
 For example
             `jupiter/20211022.4/jupiter-20211022.4-snapshot.raucb`

+        **exempt_from**
+        :   An optional array of strings with the form "${VERSION}:${BUILDID}" to inform the clients that they can skip this update candidate only if their current image meets the exempt prerequisites.

         **image**
         :   An object with the details of the proposed image update.